-In literature, symbolism is used to produce impact.
-It accomplishes that by attaching additional meaning to an action, object, or name.
-It is a way to take something (usually something concrete) and by associating it (or affixing it) to something else, it takes on new (and more significant) meaning.
+In literature, symbolism is used to produce an impact, which it accomplishes by attaching additional meaning to an action, object, or name.
+Symbolism takes something that is usually concrete and associates or affixes it to something else in order to give it a new and more significant meaning.

-Metaphor: A metaphor is an implicit comparison of one thing to another without the use of a commonly-known sign or equation.
+A metaphor is an implicit comparison of one thing to another without the use of a commonly known sign or equation.
 For example, a metaphor does not compare something using the word "equals."
-One familiar journalist example of a metaphor is Edward Bulwer-Lytton's expression, "The pen is mightier than the sword."
-English playwright and poet Christopher Marlowe's famous quote, "Was this the face that launched a thousand ships?" is another example.
+One familiar example of a metaphor is Edward Bulwer-Lytton's expression "The pen is mightier than the sword."
+English playwright and poet Christopher Marlowe's famous quote "Was this the face that launched a thousand ships?" is another example.

-Simile: A simile is the opposite of a metaphor in that it is not implied—it explicitly denotes a comparison.
-A simile very often uses either the word, like or as.
+A simile differs from a metaphor in that a simile is not implied—it explicitly denotes a comparison.
+A simile very often uses either the word like or as.
 Two examples of similes are, "My love is like a red, red rose," and, "As strong as an ox."

-Allegory: An allegory is very similar to a metaphor in the sense that something (usually something that is abstract or religious) is implicitly articulated in terms of something else that is concrete.
+An allegory is very similar to a metaphor in the sense that something—usually something abstract or religious—is implicitly articulated in terms of something else that is concrete.
 The difference between an allegory and a metaphor is that when an allegory is employed, the comparison reflects the entire work—or a large part of the work.
 The best example is "The Pilgrim's Progress."
-This book by John Bunyan uses characters to present a universal picture of Christian life and is the second best-selling book in history, after the Bible.
+This book by John Bunyan uses characters to present a universal picture of Christian life and is the second-best-selling book in history, after the Bible.

-Archetype: The plot of a piece of fiction—or the central element in a piece of ficition—that recurs in cross-cultural myths is called an archetype.
+The plot of a piece of fiction—or the central element in a piece of fiction—that recurs in cross-cultural myths is called an archetype.
 Perhaps the best example of an archetype is the literary description of the devil in various works as a cloven-hoofed, horned humanoid.

 Why Writers Like to Use Symbolism

-It's hard to identify a work of literature—from short poems to epic plays—that lack some kind of symbolism.
+It's hard to identify a work of literature—from short poems to epic plays—that lacks some kind of symbolism.
 Authors like to use symbolism in their work because it accomplishes the following:

-- Helps readers visualize complex concepts and readers can easily follow central themes
+- Helps readers visualize complex concepts and follow central themes

-- Affords writers the chance to relate big ideas in an efficient and artful way
+- Affords writers the chance to relate big ideas in an efficient, artful way

 - Fosters independent thinking among readers as they go through the process of interpreting the author's text